JeanCarletta/HeatHack-Data/aux/README.md

 - replace the subdirectories in deviceData with the split data (current and past year)

+- change the year in ThingSpeakAPI.py so it adds new data to the one you have added, not what is now the past year; run to test (some of the current data files should grow)

 - invoke a jupyter book venv and build all:  jupyter-book build . --builder html --all

 - check local build looks OK